appcelerator-archive/amp/examples/functions/banner/README.md

 ## Invoking your function via HTTP

-In order to invoke a function, you can POST an HTTP request to `localhost:50102/<function>`.
+In order to invoke a function, you can POST an HTTP request to `https://faas.local.atomiq.io/<function>`.
 Calls block until the function sends a response.
 Invoke your test function like this:

-    $ echo 'Atomiq Rocks!!' | curl localhost:50102/banner --data-binary @-
+    $ echo 'ATOMIQ rocks!' | curl -k https://faas.local.atomiq.io/banner --data-binary @-

 The `@-` parameter tells `curl` to read from the standard input.

 # Cloud deployment

-## Push your image to the atomiq registry
+## Push your image to the ATOMIQ registry

 In order to use your function, you first need to push it to `registry.cloud.atomiq.io`: